OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 This function returns an OpenGL id to a shader object if the compilation succeeds.
 Otherwise an error message will be printed in the console.

-Now we can get the text of the shaders written previsousely, with the function getElementById() and send them our new compileShader function.
+Now we can get the text of the shaders written previously, with the function getElementById() and send them our new compileShader function.
 Replace the call to function func_2_createShaders() by this :

 ~~~ JavaScript